USMCA (Revised NAFTA) deal: What you need to know

-This aspect of the negotiations was a clear sticking point for Canada, and in what is considered a win by the Canadian government Chapter 20 (the dispute resolution clause) will remain intact in its entirety.
+A clear sticking point for Canada, and in what is considered a win by the Canadian government Chapter 20 (the dispute resolution clause) will remain intact in its entirety.
 It will, however, have a different chapter name

-The negotiations on relief surrounding the retaliatory tariffs were not a part of the USMCA agreement, all parties are expected to start negotiating these upon the signing of the new agreement.
+The negotiations on relief surrounding the retaliatory tariffs were not a part of the USMCA agreement.
+All parties are expected to start negotiating these upon the signing of the new agreement.